Life Insurance Company Ratings and Why They Matter Right Now

 Here’s How to Navigate Life Insurance Carrier Ratings

 Insurance companies disclose their financial strength on their websites, most often as a badge of honor for their high marks.

 For instance, Lafayette Life Insurance proudly shares their A.M.
 Best rating of A+ (Superior), and their Comdex score of 95.
 Here’s where you can easily locate the ratings for Penn Mutual, New York Life, and Guardian, to name a few.

+Regardless of whether you are shopping for term life insurance or permanent life insurance products, you can ensure you are working with one of the best life insurance companies.
 To ensure you’re working with a financially strong insurance company, we recommend a company with A ratings on the independent rating agency’s scales, and a Comdex score of at least 80 or better.